CarrotBCMS/Carrot/README.md

 # What is Carrot?

-Carrot is the beacon management system for everyone.
+Carrot is the beacon content management system for everyone.
 It's build on top of the popular Spring framework und utilizes AngularJS as a frontend component.

 The following technologies are in use: